Boro23-wq/boro-blogs/content/blog/development/next-strapi.md

 > The `quickstart` flag is used to automatically set the database as SQLite.
 Since I will be using MongoDB, I would opt for manual installation.

 We create two different directories for the frontend and the backend.
-Frontend directory contains all of the Next.js code while backend directory contains all the Strapi code.
+The frontend directory contains all of the Next.js code while the backend directory contains all the Strapi code.

 ## Strapi CMS Configuration